 As with every city on this list, housing costs are the main driver of Seattle's sticker shock.
-Housing-related costs for renters and homeowners are more than three times the U.S. average, according to the Cost of Living Index.
+Housing-related costs, including insurance, for renters and homeowners are more than three times the U.S. average, according to C2ER.

 But the high prices hardly end there.
-Groceries, transportation, healthcare and miscellaneous goods and services run anywhere from 25% to almost 35% higher than what the typical American pays.
+Groceries, transportation, healthcare and miscellaneous goods and services run anywhere from 24% to 32% higher than what the typical American pays.
 Utilities, however, run only about 5% above the national average.

 7. Los Angeles, California